tach-tech/pc-manager/README.md

 ### What about my project ?:

-Pc manager is make for look your pc infos and performance
+PC Manager is designed to view information and performance of your PC